× SIXE

 No PowerPoints.
 This is what the support includes.

-Proactive monitoring Wazuh, Zabbix or Prometheus integrated into your Debian infrastructure.
+Wazuh, Zabbix or Prometheus integrated into your Debian infrastructure.
 Configured alerts, status dashboards, periodic reporting.
 We catch issues before they hit.

-Incident resolution with SLA Critical incidents, performance issues, kernels, drivers.
-Direct access to senior engineers who know your environment.
-No tickets, no bots, no unnecessary escalations.
+Critical incidents, performance issues, kernels, drivers.
+Direct access to senior engineers who know your environment and stay with you from start to finish.

 Migrations to Debian, done right.